OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-04.md

 ## Galatians 4:30

 But what does the Scripture say?
-“Cast out the slave woman and her son, for the son of the slave woman shall not share the inheritance with the son of the free woman.”
+“Cast out the servant woman and her son, for the son of the servant woman shall not share the inheritance with the son of the free woman.”

 ## Galatians 4:31

-Therefore, brothers and sisters, we are not children of the slave woman, but of the free woman.
+So then, brothers and sisters, we are not children of the servant woman, but of the free woman.